 This stretch I travel alone, down past New York City, crossing the Washington Bridge and onto the straights of Long Island.
 I travel to the far end of Montauk calling in at a few of the cuter areas en route, the Hamptons and sleepy seaside towns.
 Nice area but I didn’t stay long.

 Travelling one end of New York State to the opposite.
-Easily the most grueling of journeys during our road trip in America; 400 miles and 7 hours of travel with a hurricane on its way.
-We travel North to the remote city of Syracuse then West following the border of Ontario Canada.
+Easily the most gruelling of journeys during our road trip in America; 400 miles and 7 hours of travel with a hurricane on its way.
+We travel north to the remote city of Syracuse then West following the border of Ontario in Canada.
 The plan on arrival was to cross into Canada with a hotel reservation and a room with serious views of the falls.
-Again with lazy preparation these plans fall apart.
+Again with lazy preparation, these plans fall apart.
 While I have no problem entering Canada on my British passport my friend was living in America on a Thai passport hence need VISA.
 The border guards turn us back to the US.
 Note if border police ask why you’re returning from Canada… do not say ‘they kicked us out’.
 I did, resulting in my car keys being taken and border police phoning in our IDs.
 Still funny.
 So instead we make do with the American side, the Maid of the Mist and we finally cross the Canadian border by helicopter on a tour over Niagara Falls.
 Obviously I won’t tick it off and Canada is still very high on my to do list.
 We find another ‘peach’ of local life in nearby Lewiston where the Niagara County Peach Festival was taking place.
 Another glimpse into small town USA.
 It was the small experiences like this that keep me itching to get back.
 While I have been to New York since I haven’t returned to a road trip in America.

 This road trip was back in 2008 meaning my photography and editing was terrible… sorry.
 I did try put some of it together as below.
 From day one right through to the end.